 How Long Does It Take to Recover from Afro Transplant?

 Recovery time varies from person to person.
-Factors such as scalp sensitivity, skin type, adherence to aftercare instructions, and presence of any post-surgical complications, like infections or inflammation, all influence healing speed.
+Factors such as scalp sensitivity, skin type, adherence to hair transplant aftercare instructions, and presence of any post-surgical complications, like infections or inflammation, all influence healing speed.
 People with underlying skin conditions or poor circulation experience slightly delayed recovery and regrowth timelines.

 What factors affect the recovery time from Afro hair transplant?